Putin says West has 'ignored' Russia's security concerns | DW | 01.02.2022

 Last week the US and NATO responded to the Kremlin's calls for legally binding security guarantees.

-However, Putin believes Russia's requests have fallen on deaf ears.
+Putin said Russia's requests had fallen on deaf ears.
 He told reporters: "We are carefully analyzing the written responses received from the United States and NATO."

 "But it is already clear that fundamental Russian concerns ended up being ignored," he said, before adding the Kremlin is still poring over the US and NATO's feedback.